ESIPFed/data-help-desk/docs/step_by_step/overview_of_planning.md

         to speak to an expert from another organization.
 In other cases, a more separate location outside of the bustle of the Exhibit Hall can be better.
+    -   Consider a banner or backdrop to identify the desk.
+Having a website can also be helpful for users to find resources and see a more detailed description of the help desk.

 ## Recruit people